slcs-jsc/mptrac/README.md

 ### Run the example

-A simple example is provided to illustrate how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.
+An example is provided to illustrate how to simulate the dispersion of volcanic ash from the eruption of the Puyehue-Cordón Caulle volcano, Chile, in June 2011.

 The example can be found in the `projects/example/` subdirectory.
 The `projects/` subdirectory can also be used to store the results of your own simulation experiments with MPTRAC.